 I’ve shared previously in my coming out story the role organized religion played in the denial of my sexuality.
-Over a decade of my life has gone to waste on a god who supposedly loved me unconditionally – just so long as I wasn’t gay.
+Over a decade of my life has gone to waste on a god who supposedly loved me unconditionally – just as long as I wasn’t gay.
 For a while I tried hard to believe in the same god and the same religion, just not the church or it’s people.

 Eventually I had to let it all go.
 But now I’m this person who still whispers random prayers or thank you’s into thin air and I get sad in a nostalgic kind of way because I no longer have faith in anything anymore.